dftd3/tad-dftd3/README.rst

 .. code::

-   mamba env create -f environment.yml mamba activate torch
+   mamba env create -n torch -f environment.yml mamba activate torch

 Install this project with pip in the environment